 - Most Massachusetts Employees Will Be Covered By PFML Law

-Most Massachusetts employees will be covered by the PFML law.
+Most Massachusetts employees are be covered by the PFML law.
 You are likely covered if one of the following scenarios is true:

 - You are paid wages by a Massachusetts employer;